JosephCaillet/vinimay/doc/functional_specifications.md

 A post can be :
 - **Created**: The post is created by an author, with the current date as its publication date, and a privacy setting chosen by the user.
 Its content is also set by the user.
-- **Read**: Depending of the post's privacy setting (or the user is the post's author), an user can display all data related to a post.
+- **Read**: Depending on the post's privacy setting (or if the user is the post's author), an user can display all data related to a post.
 - **Update**: The post's content and/or privacy setting are set to different values by the user.
 The last edition date is set to current date.
 - **Deleted**: All data related to the post (publication date, privacy setting, content, reactions and comments) is removed.
 - **Commented**: See [comments section](#comments).